European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-side.md

 This implementation requires Prebid.js version 8.42.0 or later.
 For version information, see [https://github.com/prebid/Prebid.js/releases](https://github.com/prebid/Prebid.js/releases).

-If you need to use an earlier version of Prebid.js, use the implementation solution presented in the [Client-Server Integration Guide for Prebid.js](integration-prebid-client-server.md) instead.
+If you need to use an earlier version of Prebid.js, use the implementation solution presented in the [EUID Client-Server Integration Guide for Prebid.js](integration-prebid-client-server.md) instead.

 ## Integration Example